 Cocaine Energy Drink

 The energy drink is also controversial, partly because of its name.
 This is why the products are sometimes called No Name instead.
+It was even banned for a while.
 Not surprisingly, the controversy has only made the energy drink more popular.

 Spider Energy Drink